 what is kombucha?

-Kombucha is a living fermented tea rich in probiotics and enzymes.
+Kombucha is a living, fermented tea rich in probiotics and enzymes.
 We brew ours with organic ingredients and pristine water and ferment in oak barrels crafted in the Adirondacks.
-All of our kombucha is made with premium single origin tea, live house kombucha culture and organic cane sugar.
+All of our kombucha is made with premium single origin tea, our house kombucha culture and organic cane sugar.

 is your kombucha alive? what does that mean?

 We brew our kombucha using traditional methods and high quality ingredients to produce a rich population of microscopic beneficial bacteria.
-We consider our kombucha to be alive because we do not filter or pasteurize thus preserving the full spectrum of probiotics, enzymes and nutrients found in the fermented liquid.
-This is also why it must be kept cold at all times.
+We do not filter or pasteurize our kombucha thus preserving the full spectrum of probiotics, enzymes and nutrients found in the fermented liquid.
+It’s for this reason that it needs to be kept cold at all times.

 how many grams of sugar & calories are in one serving?

-There are approximately 7-8 grams of sugar or 30 calories in each 12 oz serving of kombucha.
+There are approximately 7-8 grams of sugar or 28-32 calories in each 12 oz serving of our kombucha.
 Our cans contain one 12 oz serving.
-We use only the necessary amount of sugar to ferment the tea and promote probiotic growth but not more than that.
-We have sourced the earth-friendliest organic cane sugar available to us.
-The honey and maple syrup used to ferment our kefirs come from a very local, very nice farm in Granville, NY.
+We use the bare minimum amount of sugar needed to ferment the tea and promote probiotic growth.
+We’ve sourced the earth-friendliest organic cane sugar available to us.

 what is water kefir?

-Water Kefir is a fermented tonic made with a probiotic lactobacillus culture.
-We use organic herbs and local honey or maple syrup to make a fizzy and healthful beverage.
+Water Kefir is a fermented tonic made with a mixed culture of beneficial yeasts and lactobacillus-type bacteria.
+We use organic herbs and local honey or maple syrup to make this fizzy and healthful beverage.

 is your water kefir dairy-free?

-Our kefirs are completely dairy-free.
-They are made using a dairy-free water kefir culture that consumes plant sugars rather than milk sugars to produce lactic acid bacteria.
+Our water kefirs are completely dairy-free.
+They are made using our house dairy-free water kefir culture that consumes plant sugars rather than milk sugars.
 We use only local honey or maple syrup for the fermentation of these special tonics.
+The honey and maple syrup used to ferment our kefirs come from a very local, very nice farm in Granville, NY.

 Do your tonics contain alcohol?

-Because of the natural fermentation process our tonics contain trace amounts of alcohol but not enough to make it an alcoholic beverage.
-In order for our beverages to be considered non-alcoholic we maintain the trace alcohol content to .5% or less.
+Because of the natural fermentation process, our tonics contain trace amounts of alcohol but not enough to make them alcoholic beverages.
+In order for our beverages to be considered non-alcoholic we maintain the trace alcohol content to below 0.5%.

 how much kombucha should i drink?